 - Everyone Else: The media, your competitors, your peers and the general public all have a take on your brand — one that can carry significant weight and affect business development.

 How can Jaffe help with law firm branding?

 Jaffe takes a 360-degree approach to law firm branding.
-Our team of marketing, content, creative and digital strategists works together to assess your brand from all angles.
+Our team of content, creative and digital strategists works together to assess your brand from all angles.
 We conduct thorough analysis to determine not just what you think separates you from the pack but what your clients and prospects think distinguishes you.
-We then take this information and develop a comprehensive plan to define your law firm’s identity and express it internally and externally through a blend of integrated content marketing tactics, from public relations to your website to printed collateral.
-For a firm that already has a brand identity, we can help you refresh your branded elements, such as your logo, tagline and core messaging statements.
+We use this information to develop a comprehensive strategic framework that defines your law firm’s identity and provides tactics you can use to express it internally and externally.
+If your firm already has a brand identity, we can help give it a refresh by revisiting your logo, messaging statements and other brand elements.